WatForm/dashplus/app/src/main/java/ca/uwaterloo/watform/alloymodel/README.md

 ## fun & pred
 - get all recursive invocations at step 3
     - but an error is thrown only if they are actually invoked by a dot or box

+## commands
+- some need to be checked at stage 3, b/c need AlloyModel.sigs
+- some could be checked at ctor

 ## expr
 - possibly a visitor and interfaces (constraint, relation, integer) on AlloyExpr to hold some fields like arity etc